KeelyTeh/PortfolioProjects/README.md

 # Covid Insights
-In this project, I explored covid data from ourworldindata.org from the beginning of the pandemic to middle of September 2022.
+In this project, I explored covid data from ourworldindata.org.
+The data time periods extended from the beginning of the pandemic to middle of September 2022.
 The data focused on deaths, infections, vaccinations, as well as other data.
 My exploratory data analysis was done in MySQL and visualized in Tableau.
 In the following descriptions, I explain the SQL queries and tableau settings for each tableau chart.
 This data helped identify possible geographical areas where a more targeted response to covid could be implemented and identified potential areas in need of further explanation and analysis.

 **You can view the Tableau visualizations here:** https://public.tableau.com/app/profile/keely7601/viz/CovidAnalysisThroughSeptember2022/Deaths#1